SulmanK/concept_visualizer/docs/frontend/services/conceptService.md

 # conceptService

 The `conceptService` provides a specialized API interface for interacting with concept-related endpoints.
-It encapsulates the logic for creating, fetching, and managing visual concepts within the application.
+It encapsulates the logic for fetching and retrieving visual concepts within the application.

 ## Overview